salanisor/role_sample_with_collections/README.md

 Cisco's NXOS and Ansible's netcommon collections.

-Run on a computer with Internet access to access and download the required collections.
+Run on a computer with Internet access to be able to download the required collections.

     ansible-galaxy collection install cisco.nxos